 Rather, most standard flashcards are better-suited for review, and that review should ideally be started immediately after the initial exposure.

-For example, let’s say you just read a textbook chapter (using our must-know textbook-reading technique), and/or you just finished your class lecture (while following our guide to taking great class notes).
+For example, let’s say you just read a textbook chapter (using our spaced repetition app for foreign language learning-know textbook-reading technique), and/or you just finished your class lecture (while following our guide to taking great class notes).
 The best time to make or start studying the flashcards for that topic is within 24 hours after said instruction to help consolidate your knowledge.

 Hardly any students do this, of course.